+AYUDA volunteers will help staff a camp for 300 children living with Type 1 Diabetes in the Dominican Republic.
 Using a peer to peer education model, AYUDA educates and empowers children with Type 1 Diabetes to better manage their condition and lead healthier and happier lives.
 For a child with diabetes AYUDA believes that a lack of education is just as dangerous a lack of insulin.
-AYUDA works with international diabetes communities to help improve access to diabetes education and resources.

-It is estimated that 10% of the Dominican population has diabetes and a large proportion of society lives in poverty.
-The social inequality is reflected in the number of people who lack access to basic needs such as education, health and a good quality of life.
-People with diabetes do not have access to diabetes education - an important and vital aspect for managing one's condition.
+25% of the Dominican population is living with, or is at risk of developing, diabetes.
+The average yearly household income in the DR barely covers the annual costs of proper diabetes care for a child.
+Most Dominican families affected by diabetes do not have access to diabetes education - an important and vital aspect for managing the condition.
 However, with the appropriate access to education and supplies they can lead healthier and happier lives.

 Total Funding Received to Date: $1,560